paunstefan/mercury_os/DOCUMENTATION.md

 can be configured by the OS.
 The IDT is loaded by the CPU using the `lidt` instruction, which expects a pointer structure like the one for the GDT.

-Interrupt handlers differ from simple functions because they use a different calling convention
+Interrupt handlers differ from simple functions because they use a different calling convention, that is saving all registers as opposed to just some of them.

 * <https://wiki.osdev.org/Interrupt>